 These motor vehicles can be unlicensed while they're off the road (eg, for repairs or restoration).
 They don't require exemptions to remain unlicensed.

 However, if these vehicles remain unlicensed for one year, their registrations are cancelled.
 If you have one of these vehicles and you won't be using it for more than a year, make sure you request an exemption before the year is up, to prevent the registration being cancelled.
 That will then give you up to a further 12 months before you run the risk of it being cancelled.
-You can do this at any VTNZ station.
+You can do this at VTNZ.

 How is the licensing money spent by the NZ Transport Agency?